roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Introduction/Managed node pools/Manage managed node pools.md

 ## Create a managed node pool

-1. Log on to the [Container Service for Kubernetes \(ACK\) console](https://cs.console.aliyun.com).
+1. Log on to the [ACK console](https://cs.console.aliyun.com).

-2. In the left-side navigation pane, click **Clusters**.
+2. In the left-side navigation pane of the ACK console, click **Clusters**.

-3. On the Clusters page, find the cluster that you want to manage and click **Details** in the **Actions** column.
+3. On the Clusters page, find the cluster that you want to manage and click the name of the cluster, or click **Details** in the **Actions** column.
+The details page of the cluster appears.

-4. In the left-side navigation pane, click **Node Pools**.
+4. In the left-side navigation pane of the details page, choose **Nodes** \> **Node Pools**.

-5. On the Node Pools page, click **Create Managed Node Pool**.
+5. In the upper-right corner of the Node Pools page, click **Create Managed Node Pool**.

-6. In the Create Managed Node Pool dialog box, configure the managed node pool.
+6. In the Create Managed Node Pool dialog box, set the parameters of the managed node pool.

     For more information about the parameters, see [Create a professional managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Introduction/Create a professional managed Kubernetes cluster.md).
 The following list describes some of the parameters:

-    -   Maintenance Window: Set the time window for auto upgrading on the managed node pool.
+    -   Maintenance Window: Set the time window for the auto upgrading of nodes in the managed node pool.
 Click **Set** to go to the **Basic Information** tab of the details page of the cluster.
 In the Cluster Maintenance section, you can turn on **Maintenance Window** and modify the time window.
+    -   Auto Scaling: Specify whether to enable auto scaling for nodes in the managed node pool.
+For more information, see [Auto scaling of nodes](/intl.en-US/User Guide for Kubernetes Clusters/Auto Scaling/Auto scaling of nodes.md).
     -   Quantity: Specify the number of nodes that you want to add to the node pool.
 If you do not need to create a node, set this parameter to 0.
     -   Select the operating system for the nodes.
 Valid values: CentOS, Alibaba Cloud Linux, and Windows.
     -   Node Label: You can add labels to the specified nodes.